 In 2016 the Company acquired 100% of the Red Mountain project, an advanced high-grade zinc-silver volcanogenic massive sulphide (VMS) exploration project in Alaska.
 This asset offers the potential for exploration success built around two existing deposits, Dry Creek and West Tundra Flats, in a highly prospective field and with exposure to two commodities in demand - zinc and silver.
-During 2017 the Company announced a maiden Inferred Mineral Resource estimate of 16.7Mt at a grade of 8.9% ZnEq, with contained metal totalling 678,000t zinc, 286,000t lead, 53.5 million ounces silver and 352,000 ounces gold contained, reported in accordance with the JORC Code (2012).
+During 2017 the Company announced a maiden Inferred Mineral Resource estimate of 16.7Mt at a grade of 8.9% ZnEq1, with contained metal totalling 678,000t zinc, 286,000t lead, 53.5 million ounces silver and 352,000 ounces gold contained, reported in accordance with the JORC Code (2012).

-The Company has secured a significant land package (143km2) around the Dry Creek and West Tundra Flats deposits where a further 30 lookalike conductivity targets have been identified within zones of anomalous surface geochemistry that are indicative of proximal VMS mineralisation.
-During 2018 the Company undertook its first field exploration campaign that included diamond drilling, surface geophysics and surface geochemistry on both the existing deposits and new target areas.
-These activities yielded extensions to known mineralisation and the discovery of new VMS mineralisation at the Hunter prospect.
-The field activities attracted the interest of an Australian listed midtier mining company - Sandfire Resource NL (ASX:SFR), which subsequently contributed funding through an equity placement and which has an option to enter into an earn-in joint venture agreement.
+The Company has secured a significant land package (475km2) around the Dry Creek and West Tundra Flats deposits where many lookalike conductivity targets have been identified within zones of anomalous surface geochemistry that are indicative of proximal VMS mineralisation.
+During 2019 the Company undertook its second field exploration campaign that included diamond drilling, surface geophysics and surface and airborne geochemistry on both the existing deposits and new target areas.
+These activities were funded by an earn-in joint venture with Sandfire Resource NL (ASX:SFR).